joelapsansky/credit-risk-analysis/README.md

 ### Precision and Recall Scores
-* All oversampling and undersampling methods return a very low precision score
+* All oversampling and undersampling methods returned a very low precision score
-* SMOTE oversampling and undersampling had recall scores below 70%, but combination sampling pushed it above 75%
+* SMOTE oversampling and undersampling had recall scores below 70%, but combination sampling raised the score above 75%
 * The balanced random forest classifer ensemble learner returned a low precision score (3%)
-     - The recall score is 70% for high-risk applicants
+     - The recall score was 70% for high-risk applicants

 ![Resampling Class Report](/Images/resampling_class_report.png "Resampling Class Report")